GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     It prompts you to select the Google account and the project which you want to use.

-## Google App Engine
+## App Engine

 This guide deploys a Grails application to
-[Google App Engine flexible environment][flex].
+[App Engine flexible environment][flex].

-> App Engine allows developers to focus on doing what they do best: writing
-> code.
-Based on Google Compute Engine, the App Engine flexible environment
-> automatically scales your app up and down while balancing the load.
+App Engine allows developers to focus on doing what they do best: writing code.
+Based on Google Compute Engine, the App Engine flexible environment automatically scales your app up and down while balancing the load.
-> Microservices, authorization, SQL and NoSQL databases, traffic splitting,
-> logging, versioning, security scanning, and content delivery networks are all
+Microservices, authorization, SQL and NoSQL databases, traffic splitting, logging, versioning, security scanning, and content delivery networks are all supported natively.
-> supported natively.

 Run the command: